Modern attempts to revive the Sanhedrin: Maimonides' semicha by consensus

 Maimonides (1138–1204) was one of the greatest rabbis of the Middle Ages.
 Influenced by the rationalist school of thought and his general preference for a natural (as opposed to miraculous) redemption for the Jewish people, Maimonides wrote that in every generation the Jewish people are religiously required to set up a Sanhedrin and courts of law.
 Faced with the absence of classical semicha (Biblical ordination), which is a prerequisite for serving on the Sanhedrin, Maimonides tentatively proposed a rationalist method for reestablishing semichah:

 It appears to me [Maimonides] that if all the sages of the Land of Israel consent to appoint dayanim (judges) and grant them semichah (ordination), they have the law of musmachim and they can judge penalty cases and are authorized to grant semichah to others [thus restoring Biblical ordination].

 If so, why did the sages bemoan [the loss of] semichah?
 So that the judgment of penalty cases wouldn't disappear from among Israel because Jews are so spread out that it's not possible to get their consent [to authorize a dayan].
 If someone were to receive semichah from someone who already has semichah, then he does not require their consent – he may judge penalty cases for everyone since he received semichah from beit din (rabbinical court).
 However, this matter requires a final decision.

 The wording of this teaching is vague and tentative and leaves several points open.
 Firstly, it opens with "It appears to me" and ends with "this matter requires a final decision".
 Secondly, it is not specified what is meant by "consent".
 Thirdly, it leaves open as to who are "all the sages of the Land of Israel" and lastly—although not apparent here—how literally the word "all" must be taken.
 These questions led to significant debate within Rabbinic circles, from those who completely disregarded this teaching to others who differed on its meaning.

 Maimonides' ruling was accepted as definitive Jewish law by Rabbi Yosef Karo (1488-1575), author of the Shulchan Aruch.
 Similarly, Rabbi Yisrael of Shklov (1770-1839), a leading disciple of the Vilna Gaon, wrote in the name of the Gaon that there is no need to wait for the messiah to come before forming a Sanhedrin.

 However this conclusion has been disputed by other rabbis, including Nahmanides (Ramban, 1194–1270), Rabbi Levi Ibn Chaviv (the Ralbach, c.
-1480), Rabbi David ibn abi Zimra (the Radvaz, 1479–1573), and Rabbi Avrohom Yeshaya Karelitz (the Chazon Ish, 1878-1953), who rejected the possibility of forming a Sanhedrin before the messiah comes.
+1480), Rabbi David ben Solomon ibn Abi Zimra (the Radvaz, 1479–1573), and Rabbi Avrohom Yeshaya Karelitz (the Chazon Ish, 1878-1953), who rejected the possibility of forming a Sanhedrin before the messiah comes.